chepdev/responsive-mock-server/README.md

 * get-all-users.js
 * update-users-settings.js

-Each of these files should export a function that will receive a normal ExpressJS `request` and `response` object.
+Each of the response/fixture files should export a function that will receive a normal ExpressJS `request` and `response` object.
 You will at most only need the `request` object if you want to make your mock responses dynamic based on given URL or query parameters.
 The mock server will automatically parse the responses for you and make these available on the `request` object.